-The transition to BNZC will require a concentrated effort in every aspect of our business and collaboration with legislators, regulators, customers and communities.
-To accelerate the decarbonization of our energy portfolio, we continue to monitor evolving technologies, such as hydrogen production, carbon capture and small modular nuclear, and pilot technologies, such as hydrogen blending, long duration battery storage and targeted electrification.
+The transition to BNZC will require a concentrated effort in every aspect of our business and collaboration with and support from legislators, regulators, customers and communities.
+To decarbonize our energy portfolio, we will also need evolving technologies, such as hydrogen production, carbon capture, small modular nuclear reactors and long duration batteries.
+We continue to monitor and pilot technologies, such as hydrogen blending, long duration battery storage and targeted electrification.
 The infographic on the next page shows the focal points of our Pathway to Beyond Net Zero.

-For more information on our BNZC plans, please visit our Pathway to Beyond Net Zero Carbon by 2045 Report.
+For more information on our BNZC plans and on-going efforts, please visit our Pathway to Beyond Net Zero Carbon by 2045 Report and our Clean Energy Transformation webpage.